Wendy Holden Q & A

 What’s your guilty reading pleasure?

-Whenever I am feeling under the weather, I curl up with Little Women by Louisa May Alcott and devour it with great relish.
+Whenever I am feeling under the weather, I curl up with Rebecca by Daphne du Maurier, or Little Women and devour them with great relish.
 I have always identified with Jo, and I love everything about her.
 A few years ago I visited the author’s home in Concord, Massachusetts, and was deeply moved by the experience.
 There is something about standing over an admired writer’s desk (or in this case, a tiny table) that is very emotional.
 I felt the same way when I visited Batemans - the home of Rudyard Kipling – and Patchin Place in New York where E.E.
 Cummings worked.
 I also love the tower at Sissinghurst Castle, in which Vita Sackville West wrote.

 Favourite city?

 My husband Chris and I lived in New York for a while and have spent some truly wonderful times there.
 It was in Manhattan that I threw a glittering launch party for my first novel in 2006.
-In the vertiginous Lobby Bar of the Mandarin Oriental overlooking Central Park, we drank cocktails as I had to pinch myself to believe it was real.
-We’ve also had many happy times in Paris and we adore Rome, to which we fly at least once a year before our annual sojourn in Umbria, Tuscany or the Marches.
-I have spent many months in Amman, Jordan, which is the epitome of all I like about the Middle East, and Essaouira in Morocco is like nowhere else on earth.
+In the vertiginous Lobby Bar of the Mandarin Oriental overlooking Central Park, we drank cocktails and I had to pinch myself to believe it was real.
+We’ve also had many happy times in Paris and we adore Rome, to which we fly at least once a year before our annual sojourn in Umbria, Tuscany, or the Marches.
+I spent months in Amman, Jordan, during the First Gulf War, and it is a city that is the epitome of all I like about the Middle East.
+Similarly Essaouira in Morocco, which is like nowhere else on earth.
 Closer to home, I have a special place in my heart for Norwich, the beautiful many-spired county city of Norfolk, in which I can happily lose a day.

 Favourite colour?